the-javapocalypse/Building-Damage-Estimator/README.md

 When we evaluated model on the same unseen data as that for previous model, it showed 100% accuracy.
 But it was doing Binary Classification.

+#### Update
+Now our task was to evaluate performance of different architectures.
+We chose to implement ResNet50.
+We evaluated the accuracy shown by VGG16 against Resnet and VGG16 dominated with very high accuracy.
+Following is the architecture of Resnet50

 ### Version 4 (NLP)
 **Motivation**
 We had a good progress in images but we were lacking in text classification.
 We decided to get a baseline approach and accuracy for text classification.